Prince Laurent sends daughter to French school

 Both sides of the language barrier think this is a bad move of the royal family.
 On the Flemish side, people wonder why the Prince would not send his daughter to a school which doesn’t teach her any Dutch, a language which is important in the Brussels job market, as the Princess will have to earn her living later on.
 In her school in Tervuren, the Princess was also educated in French and English, not in Dutch.
 On the Francophone side of the language barrier, people wonder why the Prince is sending her to a French school and not a Belgian one.
 “Aren’t Belgian schools good enough then?” one politician wonders aloud.

 The decision is sure to make the Prince less popular in both parts of the country.Belgian Royals

-Tagged Education, Prince Laurent, Princess Louise, Public Opinion.
+Tagged Education, Prince Laurent of Belgium, Princess Louise of Belgium, Public Opinion.